 About the Author:

 Mr. Charles Bartlett lives in Northern California with his four children and wife.
-He is a certificated high school instructor and United Episcopal lay-reader.
+He is a certificated high school instructor and an associate United Episcopal lay-reader.
 More can be read at Bunny Trails & Penitent Presbyterian.

 About Anglican Rose: